0vollov0/webrtc/README.md

 ## WebRTC Demonstration Project

-The project I developed is a program that can send and receive voice and video data in real time between users using WebRTC (Web Real-Time Communication).
+This project is a program that can send and receive voice and video data in real time between users using WebRTC (Web Real-Time Communication).
 The biggest feature of this project is that it can communicate in a peer-to-peer (P2P) way without going through a main server.

 ## Features
 - **Deploy responsive UI**: I have built a responsive UI to deliver an optimal user experience across various devices.
 It provides consistent design and seamless functionality on both desktop and mobile environments, adapting flexibly to different screen sizes.